Train (brown), 2024

 Includes delivery and installation within the Toronto area

-Train (Brown) is a quiet standout from Super Malo’s painted train series.
+Train (Brown) is a quiet standout from 2+2=5?’s painted train series.
 Muted tones, heavy lids, and a lingering question mark set the tone.
-A masked face stretches across the boxcar, eyes half-shut in apathy or exhaustion, flanked by a teal panel stamped with 2+2=5 and a lone “?”.
+A masked face stretches across the boxcar, eyes half-shut in apathy or exhaustion, flanked by a teal panel stamped with the artists signature 2+2=5?.
 Painted in acrylic on a toy train car, the piece reads like a rolling thought bubble—part graffiti, part slow-burning protest.

 $205.00